The-DAMN-Plan/the-DAMN-Project/README.md

 );
 ```

-If you would like to name your database something else, you will need to change `prime_app` to the name of your new database name in `server/modules/pool.js`.
+If you would like to name your database something else, you will need to change `the_DAMN_plan` to the name of your new database name in `server/modules/pool.js`.

 ## Development Setup Instructions